• Home

 Earning the APR reflects a mastery of the knowledge, skills, and abilities needed to succeed in the increasingly complex profession of public relations.
 Achieving this designation demonstrates my commitment not only to the profession, but also to a strong code of ethics and to the betterment of my clients.
 I must maintain my APR credential through continuing professional development, providing leadership to the profession, and serving the local community.

-I personally wanted to earn my APR because I knew it would allow me to stand out in the industry as a young professional, it would show my clients that I’m serious about my education and ongoing development, and it would provide me with the knowledge and confidence to take on a wide range of public relations and marketing projects.
+I personally wanted to earn my APR because I knew it would allow me to stand out in the industry as a young professional, it would show my clients that I’m serious about my education and ongoing development, and it would provide me with the knowledge and confidence to take on a wide range of public relations and strategic planning projects.

 More about the Accreditation in Public Relations Program